Categorical Symmetries and Fiber Functors from Multiple Gaugeable Homomorphisms from 6D ${\cal N}=(2,0)$ SCFTs: Conclusions and Outlook

 En-passing, we commented on a proposal regarding the realisation of such composite absolute theories and the definition of a fiber functor intrinsically related to the notion of a partition function for a 3D theory rather than a 4D theory, which is current work in progress by the same author, \cite{VP}.

 We conclude by stressing that our analysis is mostly motivated by furthering the understanding of 6D ${\cal N}=(2,0)$ SCFTs, from, both, a mathematical and physical point of view.
-To what extent these findings might be mapped to other setups is currently under investigation.
-In an upcoming work \cite{VP}, we will report on further advancements building on these findings.
+To what extent these findings might be mapped to other setups is currently under investigation\footnote{Among possible setups one could be interested in analysing are the models addressed in, e.g. \cite{Heckman:2022muc,Dierigl:2022reg}.}.
+In an upcoming work \cite{VP}, we reported a more detailed analysis in this regard, by making use of tools such as factorisation homology and full-dualisability in the context of cobordism theory, with suitable adaptation to class-${\cal S}$ by means of the AGT correspondence.
+We expect further investigation in terms of cobordisms could lead to potential further understanding of singularity theories and moduli spaces of varieties arising in algebraic geometry settings, which we aim to address in future work.